jamesmendel/ku-rmp/README.md

 # How to build
 Using `web-ext` (`npm i --global web-ext`):

-1. Clone this repositority (`git clone https://github.com/jamesmendel/ku-rmp.git`)
+1. Clone this repository (`git clone https://github.com/jamesmendel/ku-rmp.git`)
 2. `cd` into the root
 3. Run `web-ext build`
 4. A new folder called `web-ext-artifacts` should contain the compiled project in a .zip